stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 RVM relies on Git, so you must have a working installation of Git before you can set up RVM.

-Then enter this command to install GCC and other requirements using Homebrew:
+By default, RVM downloads copies of Ruby that have been compiled for your operating system.
+If there is no compiled version, RVM then falls back to downloading the source code and then compiling it on your computer.
+Enter this command to ensure that the requirements for compiling Ruby are on your system, using Homebrew:

     brew install libksba autoconf automake